niplav/site/considerations_on_cryonics.md

-These are valid considerations, but can be dampened a bit: Humans have shown to adapt to very different and varied circumstances, and humans today feel that modern life in big cities with regular timetables without any worries about survival is normal, while for most humans who ever lived, it would be anything but.
+These are valid considerations, but can be dampened a bit: Humans have shown to adapt to very different and varied circumstances, and humans today feel that modern life in big cities with regular calendars and highly structured lives without any worries about survival is normal, while for most humans who ever lived, it would be anything but.
 One can speculate that very similar facts will also hold for the future (becoming increasingly unlikely the further reuscitation lies in the future).
 There would certainly be a big culture shock in the future, but it seems not qualitatively different from the shock people have when they visit different countries today.
 It is possible that future societies might try to help people with this kind of future shock, but that is of course far from certain.

 It is true that most cryonicists will not be able to convince their friends and family to sign up for it too, so they will be alone in